Tuesday, November 17, 2015

 The resort has several pools.

-Upon reaching Pagadian we first visited the cathedral.
-Went to the C3 and the Gaisano Malls and rode their tricycle which is uniquely built as the passenger seat is at an angle of almost 45 degrees.
-It was already evening when we arrived at the Bishops residence where we were staying for the night.
-Supper was ready.
-We met two of the priests who were staying at the residence.
-The bishop was still out as he had an invitation.
-I noticed that one of the priest was sick perhaps from a recent stroke.
-He still had an speech impediment and his left hand was not that strong yet.
-While we were eating a Nigerian priest of the Spiritans Order and assigned in Iligan joined us.
+It was already evening when we arrived at the Bishop’s residence, where we would be staying for the night.
+Supper was already prepared.
+We met two of the priests who were residing at the house.
+The bishop was still out as he had another engagement.
+I noticed that one of the priests seemed ill, perhaps recovering from a recent stroke.
+He still had a speech impediment and his left hand did not seem very strong yet.
+While we were eating, a Nigerian priest from the Spiritans, who was assigned in Iligan, joined us.

-Since I still had time to spare, with Julian we went back to the city for a short sightseeing.
-Went to a lookout which had a beautiful view of the whole city of Pagadian.
-The building though was under construction and we reached just the second floor as the tower was closed.
-Then went to the city port and took some pictures of the salted-fish market before going back to the airport.
+Since I still had some time to spare, Julian and I went back to the city for a short sightseeing trip.
+We went to a lookout point that offered a beautiful view of the whole city of Pagadian.
+The building was still under construction, however, and we were only able to go up to the second floor because the tower itself was closed.

 STO.
-NIƑO CATHEDRAL
+NIÑO CATHEDRAL

 Pagadian City, Zamboanga del Sur